Qilzxz/MonitorX/README.md

 bc - for floating-point calculations

+# Installation
+Clone the repository or download the script:

 # Output Example
 When running with the -nf option, you'll see output similar to this: